Volunteer Opportunities: Docent Program

 Wed.
 May 20: Horticulture at the Arb. and Gardening Tutorial

 Wed.
 May 27: Conifer and Aspen Health, Creating Sustainable Communities

 Wed.
 June 3: SEGA Climate Change Programming, Tour Evaluations

 Becoming an Arboretum Docent

+Do you love the landscape and natural history of northern Arizona?
 Do you want to learn more about high-elevation native plants and the Colorado Plateau?
-Are you interested in the natural history and ecology of northern Arizona?
+Are you passionate about building a sustainable future?
 Do you enjoy sharing your knowledge with others?
 If so, you’re an ideal candidate for our docent-training program.
-As a docent, or volunteer educator, you’ll share your knowledge and the work of The Arboretum with the public on daily tours.
+As a docent, or volunteer educator, you’ll share your knowledge and the work of The Arboretum with the public on daily tours and school visits.

 Why become a docent?

-In addition to the satisfaction of providing a valuable community service, you’ll receive continuing education with expert instruction, a broad assortment of instructional materials, access to our reference library, invitations to “brown bag” get-togethers, a field trip to the Desert Botanical Garden, and a name tag.
+In addition to the satisfaction of providing an invaluable community service, you’ll have the opportunity to receive continuing education with expert instructors, a broad assortment of instructional materials, join a community of like-minded and caring individuals, and more!

-- Service: You must provide at least 25 hours of service during the tour season (May– October).
+- Service: You will be asked to provide at least 35 hours of service during the tour season (May– October).